FAQs

 -

-Are some things not kept confidential?
 Does the Student Resolution Advocate tell anyone what I've said?

 With few exceptions, the Student Resolution Advocate does not reveal what you communicate or even that you have made a contact unless you have provided explicit permission to do so.
+You may choose to give the SRA permission to share details of your concern with relevant administration in order to investigate or resolve that concern.
+Sometimes, you may elect to share your narrative, without your name, which is another option.

 -